mohitkesarwani/Bitcoin-notifications/README.md

 are prefixed with `[API]` and cache hits with `[CACHE]`.
 Errors are logged with `[API]` followed by the error message so they can be viewed in platforms like Railway or Render.

+## Background Cron Job

+If `ENABLE_CRON=true` is set in the environment, the server will run a background task every 15 minutes.
+This task fetches `/api/btc-indicators`, evaluates the trading signal and logs the result.
+When email credentials are configured and `ENABLE_NOTIFICATIONS=true`, alert emails are sent on BUY or SELL signals.